drewroberts/homelab/docs/plan.md

 ---

 ### Phase D: CI/CD Workflow (Podman & GitHub Actions)

+The `orchestrator.sh` script automates the initial setup on the control-plane node required for a secure CI/CD pipeline.

+*   **Automated Host Preparation**: The script idempotently installs Tailscale for secure, out-of-band network access and generates a unique SSH key pair (`~/.ssh/github-actions`) for the GitHub Actions runner to use.
+*   **Secure by Default**: This ensures that CI/CD access to the cluster does not require exposing SSH to the public internet.
+The script outputs the necessary secrets to be added to your GitHub repository.

 | Stage | Tool | Steps |
 | :--- | :--- | :--- |